-https://docs.qq.com/sheet/DUHdqbnhTSllyY0dU?tab=BB08J2
+https://qingflow.com/appView/8ac4033d/shareView/f5f09581

 The Rules Q&A is considered an authoritative source with the same effect as the Specifications Manuals.
 In the case of any discrepancy between the Q&A and Specifications Manuals, the one that most recently will take precedence.
+The Q&A for each season applies only to the current season.